Storage

 For now only a key-value store is supported for persistent storage.
 Eventually, additional facilities may be added: a cyclic logging journal, a file-system, raw flash access, etc.

-Because values may be at most 1023 bytes, there is a system to store large entries as multiple fragments of at most 1023 bytes each using multiple keys.
+The second restriction can be worked around by storing large entries as multiple fragments of at most 1023 bytes each using multiple keys.
 To support those large entries, we define an abstract notion of keys.
 An abstract key is either exactly one key, or a contiguous range of keys.

 enum Key {